emqx/emqx-docs/en_US/messaging/mqtt-wildcard-subscription.md

 # Wildcard Subscription

 MQTT topic name is a UTF-8 encoded string used for message routing.
 To provide more flexibility, MQTT supports a hierarchical topic namespace.
 A topic is typically leveled and separated with a slash `/` between the levels such as `chat/room/1`.
 A [wildcard subscription](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Topic_Names_and) is a subscription with a topic filter containing one or more wildcard characters.
 This allows the subscription to match more than one topic name.
-This page introduces the usage of two types of wildcards supported in MQTT and how to make a wildcard subscription in EMQX.
+This page introduces the usage of two types of wildcards supported in MQTT and how to subscribe to topics containing wildcard characters in EMQX.

 ::: tip